GrupLnch/grupytinder/README.md

 ### Getting Started

-These instructions will help you set up the project on your local machine for development and testing purposes.
+Follow these steps to set up Grup Lunch for development on your local machine.
+Ensure that Node.js, npm (or yarn), and Expo CLI are installed.

 #### Clone into repo